Naomi Osaka rallies to beat Victoria Azarenka for US Open championship - The Boston Globe

 Advertisement

+“For me, I just thought," said Osaka, who trailed by a set and a break, “it would be very embarrassing to lose this in an under an hour.”

+This, then, is what she told herself with a white towel draped over her head at a changeover when things looked bleakest: “I just have to try as hard as I can and stop having a really bad attitude.”

-A quarter-century had passed since the last time the woman who lost the first set of a US Open final wound up winning: In 1994, Arantxa Sanchez Vicario did it against Steffi Graf.
+It worked.
+A quarter-century had passed since a woman who lost the first set of a US Open final wound up winning: In 1994, Arantxa Sanchez Vicario did it against Steffi Graf.

+Osaka, a 22-year-old born in Japan and now based in the United States, arrived for Saturday’s match wearing a mask with the name of Tamir Rice, a Black 12-year-old boy killed by police in Ohio in 2014.
+Calling attention to racial injustice, Osaka honored other Black victims of violence throughout the US Open with masks bearing the names of Breonna Taylor, Elijah McClain, Trayvon Martin, Ahmaud Arbery, George Floyd and Philando Castile.

 This one was a back-and-forth affair.
 Even after Osaka surged ahead 4-1 in the third set, the outcome was unclear.
 She held four break points in the next game — convert any of those, and she would have served for the win at 5-1 — but Azarenka didn’t flinch.